 Towards the end of 1986, his interest turned principally to art, architecture and publishing.
 He spent a year investigating art associated with mental illness.
 This proved a springboard for further research and a series of trips to Vienna, Lausanne and Paris, on the trail of psychotic artists such as Adolf Wolfli, Johan Hauser, Fraz X. Messershmidt and E. Josephson.
 He focused on “Art Brut” and “Psychotic Art”.
-In 1990 he directed and shot a documentary on Jean Dubuffet.
+In 1990 he directed a documentary on Jean Dubuffet.

 He created and launched a magazine entitled The Scenographer, an English-language periodical dedicated to designers and directors of stage and screen.

 He is co-founder of the Study Centre for Scenic Arts (SCSA), an organisation that promotes and fosters initiatives relating to all aspects of the scenic arts.